Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/LoadingScenes.md

 # Loading Scenes

 These are instructions for using the `SceneLoader` autoload to load resources asynchronously.
+This is especially useful for large scenes, but can be used throughout a project.
 The plugin comes with an example loading screen as well.

 ## Foreground Loading

 By default, calling `SceneLoader.load_scene(path_to_scene)` will unload the current scene and replace it with a loading screen, until the next scene is fully loaded.
 At that point, the loading screen will be removed and replaced with the next scene.

 It is intended to replace calls to `get_tree().change_scene_to_file(path_to_scene)` that open large scenes and may cause a stutter.
 It can also replace calls to `get_tree().change_scene_to_packed(loaded_packed_scene)`, that may require large scenes to already be loaded into memory.

 ## Background Loading